spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

 title: Writing your first aggregate
 ---

-An aggregate is a class that decide to record events based on past events.
+An aggregate is a class that decides to record events based on past events.
 To know more about their general purpose and the idea behind them, read this section on [using aggregates to make decisions-based-on-the-past](https://docs.spatie.be/laravel-event-projector/v2/getting-familiar-with-event-sourcing/using-aggregates-to-make-decisions-based-on-the-past).

 ## Creating an aggregate